onurtokat/iot_log_collector/README.md

 prefers to use SQL as the query language.
 Create an Impala table on top of the HBase table created in task
 #2.
 Also, document queries for the following use cases:

-1. The maximum temperatures measured for every device.
+1. The maximum temperatures measured for every device
-2. The amount of data points aggregated for every device.
+2. The amount of data points aggregated for every device
-3. The highest temperature measured on a given day for every device.
+3. The highest temperature measured on a given day for every device

 ### Prerequisites